-These broad stories interweave and hold a piece of the larger settlement story that are greatly important to the identity of St. Albert.
-Read more about the Heritage sites, and their future in this great community.
+These broad stories interweave and hold a piece of the larger settlement story that is greatly important to the identity of St. Albert.
+Read more about the Heritage sites and their future in this great community.

 Father Lacombe Chapel

-Set in the oldest residential district in St. Albert, this quaint black and white house at 9 Mission Ave. looks like the most peaceful place in the world.
+Set in the oldest residential district in St. Albert, this quaint black and white house at 9 Mission Avenue looks like the most peaceful place in the world.
 Named for the original owners, it's the oldest house in St. Albert.
-Juneau House is one of the City’s Municial Historical Resources and is current home to Michif Cultural Connections (formerly Michif Cultural Resources Institute).
+Juneau House is one of the City’s Municipal Historical Resources and is the current home to Michif Cultural Connections (formerly Michif Cultural Resources Institute).

 Little White School

 Step back to 1948 with a visit to the Little White School.
-See what life was like in this little two-room school house when the school first opened.
-One of the City’s Municipal Historical Resources, this is a stop not to be missed while in St. Albert.
-For more information call 780-459-1528 or visit the Little White School webpage.
+See what life was like in this little two-room schoolhouse when the school first opened.
+One of the City’s Municipal Historic Resources, this is a stop not to be missed while in St. Albert.
+For more information, call 780-459-1528 or visit the Little White School webpage.